kubesphere/console/README.md

 ### Prerequisite
 #### Node.js
 Console is written using Javascript.
 If you don't have a Node.js development environment, please [set it up](https://nodejs.org/en/download/).
-The minimum version required is 12.18.
+The minimum version required is 12.18.3 but lower than 14.

 #### Yarn
 We use [Yarn](https://yarnpkg.com/) to do package management.
 If you don't have yarn, use the following to install: